PawelMarchel01/AI-core-algorithms/README.md

-# AI-basics
+# AI algorithms

-This entire repository is dedicated to the basics of AI.
+This entire repository is dedicated to core AI algorithms.

 **1.TSP**: here is a solution to the TSP using various artificial intelligence methods.
 You will find here: